Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Background

 Because of this nature, symplectic homology can be used as a tool for investigating properties in both contact and symplectic geometry.
 It is invariant under exact symplectomorphisms and symplectic deformations \cite{biased,Benedetti_2020}, so one can use symplectic homology to distinguish Liouville structures up to these equivalence relations.
 For example, \cite{mcleanstein} used symplectic homology to distinguish Stein structures, a special type of Liouville structure, on $\mathbb{R}^{2n}$ up to exact symplectomorphisms and symplectic deformations along Stein structures.
 Symplectic homology can also be used to prove the non-fillability property of particular contact manifolds, using the simple fact that symplectic homology can always be defined on an exact filling of a contact manifold.
 Zhengyi Zhou \cite{Zhou_2021,Zhou_2024} utilized this fact and showed that contradictions occur due to topological reasons, hence deducing the non-existence of exact fillings of certain contact manifolds.
 One can utilize other versions of symplectic homology, such as positive symplectic homology, (positive) $S^1$-equivariant symplectic homology, Rabinowitz-Floer homology, etc., or modify it by truncating the homology according to the action value to explore the geometry or dynamics in a more detailed fashion.

-In this thesis, we will employ some variants of symplectic homology as an invariant among a specific type of contact manifolds.
-This means that for any contact manifold of such type, we first choose a Liouville filling of the contact manifold and then compute the symplectic homology of the filling.
+In this paper, we employ some variants of symplectic homology as invariants among a specific type of contact manifolds.
+This means that for any contact manifold of this type, we first choose a Liouville filling of the contact manifold and then compute the symplectic homology of the filling.
 Since symplectic homology generally depends on the filling rather than the contact boundary itself, we must also ensure that the symplectic homology is independent of our choice of filling in order to properly use it as an invariant.

-The class of contact manifolds we are going to work with is called \emph{Besse manifolds}, which are contact manifolds that admit a contact form with periodic Reeb flow.
+The class of contact manifolds we are going to work with is called \emph{Besse manifolds}, which are strict contact manifolds (i.e., contact manifolds with a given contact form) such that all of their Reeb orbits are periodic.
 Besse manifolds have rich symplectic/contact geometric and dynamical properties.
-For instance, there is a structure theorem for Besse manifolds, a generalization of the Boothby-Wang case \cite{BW}, stating that any Besse manifold is a principal $S^1$-orbibundle over a symplectic orbifold with each fiber being a Reeb orbit.
+For instance, there is a structure theorem for Besse manifolds, a generalization of the Boothby-Wang case \cite{BW}, which states that any Besse manifold is a principal $S^1$-orbibundle over a symplectic orbifold with each fiber being a Reeb orbit.
 Its connection 1-form is then the corresponding Besse contact form.
 Moreover, under a special condition, this theorem establishes a connection with Sasakian geometry.
-Besse manifolds have appeared in recent papers such as \cite{Benedetti_2020} and \cite{Abbondandolo_2022}.
+Besse manifolds have appeared in recent papers, such as \cite{Benedetti_2020} and \cite{Abbondandolo_2022}.

 The idea of using symplectic homology as an invariant for contact manifolds has already been applied to a particular class of Besse manifolds known as \emph{Brieskorn manifolds}.
 A Brieskorn manifold is a link of a weighted homogeneous singularity, i.e., the intersection of a small sphere centered on the origin and the zero set of the corresponding polynomial, given by the following form: